Islandora-Labs/Islandora-Cookbook/README.md

 If you would like to contribute to this list, please check out [CONTRIBUTING.md](CONTRIBUTING.md).

-If making a new entyr, please ensure your pull request adheres to the following guidelines:
+If making a new entry, please ensure your pull request adheres to the following guidelines:

 * Use the following format:
    * Recipe Title (brief description to the problem solved or feature added)